 Since its beginning, the project has implemented several training workshops which have led to an increase in the number of highly aware and qualified thesis supervisors.
 The annual programme of workshops has strengthened our training project and positioned the URV as a leader in professional training for thesis supervisors, which it provides both at its own campuses and at other Spanish and Latin American universities.

 Group of Trainers for the Professionalization of the Doctoral Studies

-One of the activities of the URV's Postgraduate and Doctorate School (EPD) has been to train a group of 5 teachers to provide this project with expert trainers; together these teachers are known as the group of trainers for the professionalization of doctoral studies (GFPD).
+One of the activities of the URV's Doctorate School (ED) has been to train a group of 5 teachers to provide this project with expert trainers; together these teachers are known as the group of trainers for the professionalization of doctoral studies (GFPD).
 The group's members are Dr Joan Josep Carvajal and Dr María del Mar Reguero from the Department of Physical and Inorganic Chemistry, Dr Ercilia García and Dr Mireia Valverde from the Department of Business Management, and Dolores Jiménez from the Department of Romance Studies.

 |Dr Joan Carvajal||Dr Ercilia Garcia||Dr Mar Reguero||Dr Mireia Valverde||Dr M. Dolores Jiménez|

 At the request of the EPD, the GFPD has designed training activities regarding the professionalization of the doctoral studies at the URV which they teach to the doctoral supervisors.
 The high impact of these training activities has led them to be requested by other national and international universities and higher education institutions.
 In this regards, the quality of our courses and the fact that we now teach them around the world means that we have become full members of the network of leading experts in the professionalization of doctoral studies and as such are as an example of good practice disseminated by the URV in international doctoral training forums.